amartincolby/Rust-Quick-Guide/README.md

     implement the `ToString` trait.
 The function then returns any type that likewise implements ToString.
 The returned &str implements ToString, so this works, as does the integer below it.
 The array below that does not implement ToString and thus fails.
-Similar logic applies to calling the function and passing in an argument.
+Similar logic applies to arguments.

     An important point to recognize is that while the return type is restricted to types that implement ToString, the function evaluation must collapse